HillsMakan/sydneyhillsmakan/src/content/partner/nia_bali_cooking_class_seminyak.md

 **Location :** Jl.
 Kayu Aya No.22, Seminyak, Kec.
 Kuta, Kabupaten Badung, Bali, 80361, Indonesia.

+**Supporting Our Members with Every Booking :**

+At HMG International, part of the commission we receive goes directly toward subsidizing discounts for our members.
+This allows us to offer up to 60% off for HMG International members on Bali cooking class experiences — helping you save more while supporting our community and partners.

 **Charity Donation :**

 Part of HMG International commission receive is put into the discount for HMG International members.